 Impact Category Impact/Threshold Mitigation Measure Impact After Mitigation Air Quality Violate any air quality standard or contribute substantially to an existing or projected air quality violation.
 MM Air 1 through MM Air 18 are proposed to reduce this impact; however a Statement of Overriding Consideration would be required prior to project approval.
 The following mitigation measures recommended by the 2004 City of Perris General Plan EIR shall be implemented in order to reduce emissions associated with project construction: MM Air 1: Electricity from permanent or temporary power poles shall be used instead of temporary diesel- or gasoline-powered generators to reduce the associated emissions.
 MM Air 2: All retail/commercial/industrial land uses shall apply paints using either high volume low pressure (HVLP) spray equipment with a minimum transfer efficiency of at least 50% or other application techniques with equivalent or higher transfer efficiency.
-MM Air 3: Prior to issuance of the grading permit(s), the applicant(s) shall submit a traffic control plan that will describe in detail safe detours and provide temporary traffic control during construction activities.
-To reduce traffic rongestion, and therefore NOX, the plan shall include, as necessary, appropriate, and practicable, the following: temporary traffic controls such as a flag person during all phases of construction to maintain smooth traffic flow, dedicated turn lanes for movement of construction trucks and equipment on- and off-site, scheduling of construction activities that affect traffic flow on the arterial system to off-peak hour, rerouting of construction trucks away from congested streets or sensitive receptors, and/or signal synchronization to improve traffic flow.
+MM Air 3: Prior to issuance of the grading permit(s), the applicant(s) shall submit a traffic control plan that will describe in detail safe detours and provide temporary traffic congestion, and therefore NO_X, the plan shall include, as necessary, appropriate, and practicable, the following: temporary traffic controls such as a flag person during all phases of construction to maintain smooth traffic flow, dedicated turn lanes for movement of construction activities that affect traffic flow on the arterial system to off-peak hour, rerouting of construction trucks away from congested streets or sensitive receptors, and/or signal synchronization to improve traffic flow.
 Project Specific and Cumulative: Significant impact after mitigation.

-Table 1.0-A EIR Summary Matrix/Mitigation Monitoring Program , 8 8 8
+Table 1.0-A. EIR Summary Matrix/Mitigation Monitoring Program , 8 0 0